Financial Support and Housing for Graduate Students

 Graduate students interested in conducting research or taking courses at KBS are eligible to apply for competitive research and education awards and fellowships.
 Students enrolled at MSU have preference for some research awards.
 Funds can be used to cover research supplies, minor equipment, travel, housing or tuition.
 MSU students are awarded these funds through their student accounts.
 Preference is given to students early in their research careers.
 These awards come from endowed scholarships at KBS and the MSU Graduate School; only MSU students are eligible for the Graduate School Fellowship funds.
 Funding sources are described below.
 Funds are limited; typical awards are $1,000-$2,000.
 Larger requests need to be carefully and thoughtfully justified.

 To apply, please complete the Graduate Fellowship and Award Application.
-Review of applications will take place throughout the year; however, highest priority will be for applications received prior to April 1.
+Review of applications will take place throughout the year; however, highest priority will be for applications received prior to April 14th each year.

 KBS Outreach Fellowships for Graduate Students